cm-s/personal-portfolio/README.md

 ##This is the development branch of my own personal portfolio
-The latest iteration of this prject is contained in it's respective folder.
+This project has become a rails application.
+A list of upgrades and changes is located in the README in the cms_portfolio folder, being the root of the application.

-A list of current features is included in each.
+Older iterations of this project are located in the iterations folder and organized respectively.